 Want to know more about how to gain muscle while intermittent fasting?
 Read “Intermittent Fasting Muscle Gain: How To Do It Right”

 If you lift weight on an empty stomach it won’t cause you muscle loss so long as you are fed with a combination of carbohydrate and protein-rich food.
 Because carbohydrate helps restore energy and protein helps rebuild muscle.
-However, the eating window should be decided according to the training level and duration.
+However, the eating window should be decided according to the training level and duration and you might want to add a pre-workout drink to your routine.

 Intermittent Fasting and Lifting Weights Tips!